ButterHeadd/Recurrence/README.md

 I began this project on my second term of University, as a way of learning C++.
 This led to me developing an interest in the language, and doubling down on the game.
 I honestly never imagined I'd get the battle system finished, but it has been done.

 Contemplating redoing it all again in Godot, because graphics are needed and it could be useful.
+If that happens, I'll probably just use GDScript.

 To-Do:
 - Fix stat function